For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 Dividend Safety Scores can help income investors avoid companies that are most at risk of cutting their dividends over the course of a full economic cycle.
 However, no one knows what the next economic downturn will look like or when it will happen.

-Steps can be taken to reduce risk, such as using Dividend Safety Scores and following the habits of effective dividend investors, but there are never any guarantees in investing.
+Steps can be taken to reduce risk, such as using Dividend Safety Scores and maintaining enough cash on hand to cover a year or two of living expenses, but there are never any guarantees in investing.

 Concluding Thoughts on the 4% Rule Versus Dividend Stocks